fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 # Triple stores

-A database consists of a set of triples.
+A triple store consists of a set of triples.
 A triple always consists of:

 1. A subject (a user, a piece of music, a review etc.)
 2. A relation (something that the subject has or refers to)
 3. A value (this can be another subject, a string, or any other value for that matter)

-A triple looks like this:
+This is a triple:

 `frank likes pizza`